20 Vegetables Ranked By Protein

 Protein, per 1 cup (White, boiled): 3.39 grams

-Mushrooms are a favorite of vegetarians thank’s to their unctuous umami flavor that’s also found in meat and cheese (and what makes each taste so good!).
+Mushrooms are a favorite of vegetarians thanks to their unctuous umami flavor that's also found in meat and cheese (and what makes each taste so good!).
 Not only do these fungi offer up a decent serving of protein, but they also are one of the few non-animal-based sources of vitamin D—a vitamin that boosts immunity and is essential for bone health.
+Here are The 45 Best Recipes for an Instant Vitamin D Boost.

 Protein, per 1 cup (cooked): 3.98 grams

-These crucifers shouldn’t be reserved for your Thanksgiving table.
-Add brussels sprouts to your diet to supplement your protein intake as well as help decrease bad cholesterol levels due to their high fiber content.
+These crucifers shouldn't be reserved for your Thanksgiving table.
+Add Brussels sprouts to your diet to supplement your protein intake as well as help decrease bad cholesterol levels due to their high fiber content.
+Also, check out the 20 Best Fruits and Vegetables to Keep You Full Longer.

 Protein, per 1 cup (baked with skin): 4.02 grams

 Sweet potato?
 More like sweet protein!
-Add this tuber as a side dish to your typical chicken breast meal to up your protein content even more and you’ll also reap the benefits of their carotenoids: disease-fighting compounds which helped this spud earn a place on the list of 25 Healthy Foods That Give You Glowing Skin.
+Add this tuber as a side dish to your typical chicken breast meal to up your protein content even more and you'll also reap the benefits of their carotenoids: disease-fighting compounds that give you glowing skin.

 Protein, per 1 cup: 4.21 grams

 This sweet veggie is also packed with an equal amount of fiber.
-The only problem is it’s higher than other veggie-based protein sources, coming in at 134 calories.
-At least you’ll be ingesting loads of free-radical fighting antioxidants!
+The only problem is it's higher in calories than other veggie-based protein sources, coming in at 134 calories.
+At least you'll be ingesting loads of free-radical fighting antioxidants!
 Sweet yellow corn is full of lutein and zeaxanthin—two phytochemicals that work in tandem to promote healthy vision.
+Here are some other Surprising Side Effects of Eating Corn, Says Science.

 Protein, per 1 cup (cooked): 4.32 grams

 Who knew that so much protein could be stuffed into a 32-calorie cup of these skinny spears?
-Besides the protein, we also love that asparagus is jam-packed with inulin (a type of prebiotic fiber that promotes the growth of healthy bacteria in your gut) and potassium, which can help you look slimmer by keep bloating at bay.
+Besides the protein, we also love that asparagus is jam-packed with inulin (a type of prebiotic fiber that promotes the growth of healthy bacteria in your gut) and potassium, which can help you look slimmer by keeping bloating at bay.
+If bloating is your problem, check out 25 Tips on How To Reduce Bloating In Less Than 24 Hours.

 Protein, per 1 cup (cooked): 5.35 grams